Back to basics: How to build a budget and stick to it

 Next, outline all the things you spent money on that don’t fall into the “needs” bucket, and tally up the total.
-The easiest way to do this is to look at your credit card statements from the last month or two.
+You can look at your credit card statements from the last month or two as a starting point.
 If you use cash to pay for things, keep a log for several days (or better yet, a couple weeks) of all your expenses.

-Once it’s all written down, use a critical eye and note where you’re being your own worst enemy by overspending or wasting money on things you don’t need (or even want).
+Once you have a clear picture of your costs, use a critical eye and note where you’re being your own worst enemy by overspending or wasting money on things you don’t need (or even want).
 Strategize on how you can modify your behavior to reduce these unnecessary expenses.

-While it’s a-okay to splurge on occasion (we fully support treating yourself and your ship-in-a-bottle collection — or whatever floats your metaphorical boat), it’s important to do so in moderation.
+While it’s okay to splurge on occasion (we fully support treating yourself and your ship-in-a-bottle collection — or whatever floats your boat), it’s important to do so in moderation.

 Step 4: Add up all your costs.

 Jot down the total amounts of your “needs” and “wants” and see how they stack up against a common rule of thumb: the 50/30/20 budget.
 This popular money management plan says you should spend 50 percent of your take-home pay on needs, 30 percent on wants and put the remaining 20 percent toward savings and any debts you may have, like school loans or revolving credit card debt.

 Don’t panic if your current financial picturedoesn’t align with this ideal ratio.
 It can be difficult to stick to this plan, especially if you’re new to the workforce and possibly paying down student loan debt.

 But that’s exactly why a budget can be so useful.
 Matching up how much you spend to established guidelines can be a helpful way to identify where everything’s lining up — and where you can put in a little more effort and reduce your spending.